Owl-Listener/ai-design-field-guide/README.md

 05. Define success in human behaviour, not aesthetics.
 06. Ask: who is NOT the audience?
 07. Read your brand guide before your first prompt, not after.
-08. Run the Eames Test.
+08. Run the five questions.

 ---